chef/chef-web-docs/content/resources/batch/_index.md

 - property: flags
   ruby_type: String
   required: false
-  default_value: null
-  new_in: null
   description_list:
-  - markdown: 'One or more command line flags that are passed to the interpreter

-      when a command is invoked.'
+  - markdown: One or more command line flags that are passed to the interpreter when a command is invoked.
 - property: group
   ruby_type: String, Integer
   required: false
-  default_value: null
-  new_in: null
   description_list:
   - markdown: 'The group name or group ID that must be changed before running a